VertaAI/modeldb/README.md

 ## Overview
 ModelDB is an end-to-end system to manage machine learning models.
 It can ingest models and metadata as they are built, store this data in a structured format, and surface it through a web-frontend for rich querying.

+ModelDB's frontend shows summaries and graphs of metrics where users can filter on configurations and metrics, configure the x- and y- axes, group by certain configurations, among others.
+The visualizations and filtering allow for a better experience with comparing models.
 <!-- TODO: add a list of its features, e.g. graphs, filtering, with better screenshots -->
 <!-- <img src="docs/getting_started/images/frontend-1.png" width="70%"><br>
 ModelDB frontend -->

 ModelDB currently works with machine learning worklows in ```spark.ml``` and ```scikit-learn```.
-View some samples for [spark.ml](https://github.com/mitdbg/modeldb/tree/master/client/scala/libs/spark.ml#samples) and [scikit-learn](https://github.com/mitdbg/modeldb/tree/master/client/python/samples/sklearn) to see how ModelDB is integrated and used in the code.
+View some samples for [spark.ml](client/scala/libs/spark.ml#samples) and [scikit-learn](client/python#samples) to see how ModelDB is integrated and used in the code.

 ## News